aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 cross-process locks, and a queued job can be claimed only once.
 Each owner may have two active sessions and the installation may have four.
 Saved-FITS searches, queued jobs, and running jobs can be cancelled at safe checkpoints;
-stale queued jobs and workers with an old heartbeat are failed or cancelled so the browser cannot poll forever.
+an upload left inactive for 30 minutes, stale queued jobs, and workers with an old heartbeat are failed or cancelled so the browser cannot poll forever or leave the active-session quota occupied indefinitely.

 Input cleanup is source-aware: